bitburner-official/typescript-template/DockerGuide.md

 > This guide assumes you have a basic understanding of docker concepts and will be using Docker Desktop for Windows.
 If you want to use an alternative container management solution e.g. podman, there's an expectancy that you know your system and it's peculiarities compared to Docker Desktop.

-If you are not familiar with docker, the [Beginners Guide](BeginnersGuide.md) manual setup is available.
+**Use of docker is completely optional**.
+If you are not familiar with docker, or do not intend to run the file sync in a container, the [Beginners Guide](BeginnersGuide.md) manual setup is available.

 If you need help with your particular system, feel free to ask for help in the Official Bitburner Discord.